Shai-Hulud Worm Clones Spread After Code Release

 The cyberthreat group targets an Azerbaijani oil and gas firm with repeated attacks, as the China-linked actors extend targeting beyond hospitality, telecom, and government sectors.

-In the latest evolution of automated cyberattacks, two threat campaigns heavily leveraged AI agents to support attacks against entities in Mexico and Brazil.
+In the latest evolution of automated cyberattacks, threat actors heavily leveraged AI agents to support campaigns against entities in Mexico and Brazil.

 It's the first time in two years with no zero-days.
 But with 137 flaws to patch, including nine critical ones, admins still have plenty of work to do.